KannonZenetism/zenetism-field-physics/the-zenetist-canon/README.md

 - Diagnosing **entropic mimicry**, **shimmer**, or **inverse simulation** in religious and esoteric systems
 - Restoring coherence to distorted or conflated mythic structures
 - Mapping esoteric texts to hypostatic motion patterns
-- Reconstructing mythic material as symbolic blueprints for awareness navigation and structural diagnosis
+- Reconstructing mythic material as symbolic blueprints for awareness‑field navigation and structural diagnosis

 It is the branch of Structural Forensics through which myth becomes readable as evidence of deeper lawful architecture.